Home Analysis Services Resources Contact About

 Here is a brief description of file formats.

 The gene expression profile is a tab-delimited text that follows MIAME standards.
-All matrix files downloaded from GEO can be directly uploaded to ExAtlas.
+All array matrix files downloaded from GEO can be directly uploaded to ExAtlas.
 The file has header lines that start with "!" sign.
 However, these lines are optional.
-You can upload a file even without these lines if you specify platform for the gene expression profile file.
+You can upload a file even without these lines if you specify platform for the gene expression profile file and in column headers are informative.
 Header lines are followed by a table with data lines that specify the intensity of feature signals.
 Here is an example of a gene expression profile matrix file:

 !Series_title "Gene expression of human soft tissue sarcoma"